lethgar/EJ/Ch3/closuresHomework.md

 Prashant Ram 1.16.18
 https://tinyurl.com/y6ghylta

+### Conclusions
+Variables from outer functions are available inside without having to pass them.
+This is somewhat unique to javascript.
+The lexical environment created when a function is defined is accessible by functions and expression within that given scope.

 Notes:
 1.08.21 - Created document, added potential initial sources to keep research organized
 1.09.21 - add sources and some short definitions at header
+1.12.21 - add sources/results of search